tdulcet/Prime95/gwnum/readme.txt

 	to build the 64-bit libraries.

 Linux:
+	The object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.
+Copy gwnum.a from the gwnum\linux directory to gwnum.

-	makefile is used to convert the COFF object files built under Windows into ELF object files for Linux.
-The makefile also compiles the necessary C and C++ source files.
+	makefile is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum library.
+It adds to the ELF library built on the Windows machine.

-	Align the _GWDATA data segment on a 32 byte boundary.
-You can link with the gwnum.ld file or one of the dummy*.obj files to do this.
+	A C application using gwnum must link with: gwnum.a gwnum.ld -lpthread -lstdc++

+Linux 64-bit:
+	The object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.
+Copy gwnum.a from the gwnum\linux64 directory to gwnum.

+	make64 is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum library

-	A C application must link with -lstdc++
+	A C application using gwnum must link with: gwnum.a gwnum.ld -lpthread -lstdc++

 FreeBSD:
+	The object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.
+Copy gwnum.a from the gwnum\linux directory to gwnum.

-	make.bsd is used to compile the	necessary C and C++ source files.
+	make.bsd is used to compile the	necessary C and C++ source files and finish building the gwnum library.
+It adds to the ELF library built on the Windows machine.
-	For the assembly code, you must copy the ELF .o files from a Linux port.

-	Align the _GWDATA data segment on a 32 byte boundary.
-You can link with one of the dummy*.obj files to do this.
+	A C application must link with:
+		-lcompat gwnum.a gwnum.ld -lpthread -lstdc++

+Mac OS X:
+	The object files have already been converted to Mach-O format using Agner Fog's objconv on a Windows machine.
+Copy gwnum.a from the gwnum\macosx directory to gwnum.

+	makemac is used to compile the necessary C and C++ source files and finish building the gwnum library.
+It adds to the MAC OS X library built on the Windows machine.

-	A C application must link with -lcompat and -lstdc++
+	A C application must link with gwnum.a -lpthread

 -> Legal stuff

-Copyright (c) 1996-2005, George Woltman
+Copyright (c) 1996-2007, George Woltman

 All rights reserved.